 There could be any number of other damages in your particular case.
 The list above is just the most common .
 If you feel that something else should be included, make sure to tell your attorney.

 Short answer: This is always hard to answer.
-The truth is, your case is worth whatever the jury thinks it is worth at the end of a trial.
+The truth is, your case is worth whatever the Charles County, Maryland jury thinks it is worth at the end of a trial.
 Figuring that out is the tricky part.

 This may seem arbitrary and unfair, but it is how the Maryland personal injury system works.

 Juries in Maryland are usually more conservative in awarding damages than elsewhere in the country.
 And if you live in Southern Maryland, you live in one of the more conservative areas of the state.
-That will affect the value of your car accident case.
+A car accident in Waldorf or Charles County is going to normally be worth more than the same accident in St. Mary's County.
+That will affect the value of your Southern Maryland car accident case.

 We will not know the full extent of your medical bills or pain & suffering until you are finished medical treatment.
 We will not know the value of your lost wages until you go back to work.